chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/screen.md

 }
 ```

-We will remove the `tasks` route from the previous step and mount the
-`InboxScreen` in the `application` template.
+At this stage we can now safely delete the `tasks` folder we've setup earlier and add our `InboxScreen` directly in the `application` template.

 ```handlebars
 {{!-- app/templates/aplication.hbs --}}